EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/gh-mcp.md

 Happy you find your way to this exercise.
 This exercise demonstrates how to leverage an agent to interpret a designer mockup, use the GitHub Copilot MCP server to generate issues, read repository information, and more.
 Furthermore we will use the Playwright MCP server to generate tests for the Polaroid image gallery.

+The main purpose of this demo is to provide a hands-on experience with GitHub Copilot, the new agent mode and its integration with MCP servers.

 ## Good to know

 This exercise is a successor of the Polaroid image gallery exercise we use for our fundamentals course.
 You find that exercise [here](./html-gallery.md).
 It does make sense to let your participants do the fundamentals course first and then this exercise to also show how much more powerful the GitHub Copilot agent mode is.